Find Your Perfect School

 Certificate programs for the occupation emphasize the drafting of plans for residential and commercial structures.
 Since these last for a year or less, there’s more focus on technical skills than general education.
 Students benefit from the asynchronous format but can be required to attend synchronous sessions and possess AutoCAD software.

 Most programs need only a high school diploma or its equivalent, with or without related work experience.
-But a professional interest is strongly recommended since architectural and civil drafting is a challenging occupation.
+However, a professional interest is strongly recommended since architectural and civil drafting is a challenging occupation.

 While certification isn’t required, it’s a preferred accomplishment.
 You may or may not opt to sit for the American Design Drafting Association (ADDA) certification exam.